 I get it, and totally understand you do not want to look “manly.”

-Instead, you will get that fit, toned look most females are after!
+Instead, many women find they get that fit, toned, or athletic look most females are after!

 I feel like I am on a roll, so I am going to stick with this theme of nutrition.

 Foods that are highly processed can have a negative effect on the way you feel, along with your ability to lose weight.

 First, they're usually not very filling, and don’t satisfy hunger the same way as other foods ... especially since they normally lack the same micronutrient density of less processed foods.

 Second, they are typically “pro-inflammatory” and can lead to higher levels of inflammation in the body.

 This was a quote that stuck with me when I first started my own journey, and to this day, it is true for myself and so many others.